gchudnov/squel-java/README.md

 # squel-java
-A lightweight library for building SQL query string through a fluent API.
+A lightweight library for building SQL query strings through a fluent API.
 It is a Java-port of [Squel.js](https://hiddentao.github.io/squel/).

 ## Requirements